top of page

 8. Dispute resolution for financial consumption

 9. Case studies of best practices for financial services or their consumption

 10. Comparison of protection for financial consumers worldwide.

-Full-length papers, research-in-progress papers, case studies and/or abstracts, relating to all areas of financial consumers are invited for the Journal and for the Forum.
-Please email abstracts and/or full papers directly to the Editor, Dr. Sharon Tennyson, at email@example.com.
+Please email full papers directly to the Editor, Dr. Sharon Tennyson, at firstname.lastname@example.org.
 Author name(s), affiliation and contact information must be provided in a separate title page.
-All abstracts and full papers will be double blind reviewed and the acceptance will be informed shortly after review.
-IAFICO shall publish the Journal twice a year, in April and in October.
+All papers will be double blind reviewed and the acceptance will be informed shortly after review.
+IAFICO shall publish the Journal twice a year.
 Papers submissions shall be accepted throughout the year.

 2010 - present